thetillhoff/webscan/README.md

 ### Subdomain finder
 - [x] Search for subdomains of the provided domains and provide a list of them.
-  - [x] Search for subdomains listed in certificates logs (explanation at https://certificate.transparency.dev/, searched at crt.sh).
+  - [x] Search for subdomains listed in certificates logs (explanation at https://certificate.transparency.dev/, searched at https://crt.sh).
-- [ ] Search for subdomains in the subject and alternate name list of the original domain tls certificate.
+- [x] Search for subdomains in the subject and alternate name list of the original domain tls certificate.
 - [ ] Check other DNS entries (like PTR), certificate pointers, SPF record, certificate logs, reverse-ip-lookups
   - [ ] reverse ip lookup with https://hackertarget.com/reverse-ip-lookup/
   - [ ] Bing reverse ip lookup